-Telephone Number Provider (TN Provider):
+Telephone Number Service Provider (TNSP):

 An entity that is authoritative over a set of telephone numbers, and that can delegate a subset of those telephone numbers to another entity to attest for signing.
-In the context of this document, a TN Provider is an STI Service Provider as defined in the base SHAKEN specification (i.e., a TN Provider is authorized by the STI-PA to obtain end-user certificates from an STI-CA).
+In the context of this document a TNSP is an entity that is authorized by the STI-PA to obtain STI certificates from an STI-CA.

 Ultimately the entities entitled to obtain STI Certificates will be defined by the STI-GA,

-Customer Application Function (Customer AF):
+VoIP Entity:

-A non-STI-authorized entity that purchases (or otherwise obtains) delegated telephone numbers from a Telephone Number Provider.
+A non-STI-authorized customer entity that purchases (or otherwise obtains) delegated telephone numbers from a TNSP.

-Examples include an Enterprise PBX, Contact Center, Cloud Communication Provider, a legitimate spoofing application, or an automated outbound dialing service.
+Examples include an Enterprise PBX, Contact Center, Cloud Communication Provider, a legitimate spoofing application, an automated outbound dialing service.

-Certificate Authority Delegation

-Figure 1 shows the high-level overview of the certificate management process for issuing delegate end-entity certificates to a VoIP Entity using the STIR certificate delegation procedures defined in [draft-peterson-stir-cert-delegation].
-The VoIP Entity is any X.509 End Entity that requires certificate credentials for signing STI PASSporTs; for example:
+Figure 1 provides a high-level overview of the certificate management process for issuing delegate end-entity certificates to a VoIP Entity using the STIR certificate delegation procedures defined in [draft-ietf-stir-cert-delegation].
+The VoIP Entity is any non-SHAKEN X.509 entity that requires certificate credentials for signing STI PASSporTs.

-A SHAKEN Service Provider as defined in [ATIS-1000074-E],

-A Customer Application Function (e.g., PBX, Call Center, etc.) as defined in section [add ref]

 The general process is as follows:

+The TNSP obtains an SPC Token from the STI-PA that authorizes the TNSP to issue delegate certificates for all the TNs assigned to SPC-1.
+Alternatively, the TNSP could obtain an SPC Token for multiple SPC values, or for one or more blocks of TNs.
+The STI-PA will issue the SPC Token only if the SPC(s) or TN(s) in the token are assigned to the requesting TNSP, as reflected by an authoritative TN assignment database such as the NPAC/LERG.

-The Subordinate CA obtains a delegate CA certificate from the STI-CA. The delegate CA certificate chains (possibly via one or more STI-CA intermediate certificates) to an STI-CA trusted root certificate.
-The delegate CA certificate contains a TNAuthList that identifies the scope of the delegate CA certificate, and which therefore identifies the scope of authority of the Subordinate CA to issue delegate end-entity certificates.
+The TNSP Subordinate CA uses the SPC Token from step-1 to obtain a CA certificate (BasicConstraints CA boolean is true) from the STI-CA. The certification path of this newly issued CA certificate terminates at an STI-CA trusted root certificate.
+The TNSP CA certificate contains a TNAuthList that expresses the scope of the certificate, and which therefore identifies the scope of authority of the Subordinate CA to issue delegate end-entity certificates.
+In this example, the TNAuthList identifies SPC-1, which implies that this Subordinate CA has the authority to issue end-entity certificates for any TNs associated with SPC-1, as specified in an authoritative TN assignment database.

-Once it has obtained a delegate CA certificate from an STI-CA, the Subordinate CA can issue delegate end-entity certificates to VoIP Entities, within the scope of the delegate CA certificate; i.e., the TNAuthList of the delegate end-entity certificate must be equal to or a subset of the TNAuthList of the parent delegate CA certificate.
-The delegate end-entity certificates are chained via the delegate CA certificate to the STI-CA’s trusted root certificate.
+Once it has obtained a CA certificate from an STI-CA, the Subordinate CA can issue delegate certificates to VoIP Entities.
+The scope of any issued delegate certificate must fall within the scope of its parent CA certificate; i.e., the TNAuthList of a delegate certificate issued by the Subordinate CA must be equal to or a subset of the TNAuthList of the parent TNSP CA certificate.
+Since the issued delegate certificate is a child of the TNSP CA certificate, its certification path terminates at the STI-CA’s trusted root certificate.

 Figure 1.
-STI-CA delegates authority to a Subordinate CA
+Delegate Certificate Management Flow

+Figure 1 shows the case where the TNSP issues a delegate end-entity certificate to the VoIP entity.
+The TNSP can also issue a delegate CA certificate to a Subordinate CA hosted by a VoIP Entity such as a reseller.
+The reseller can then use the delegate CA certificate as the parent to additional child delegate certificates issued to the reseller’s customers.

 Delegate Certificate Management